opsmop/opsmop/docs/source/advanced.rst

 Change Reporting Control
 ========================

+NOTE: pending feature - this feature will be released shortly.

 A resource will mark itself as containing changes if it performs any actions to the system.
 Sometimes, particularly for shell commands, this is not appropriate.
 The state can be overriden as follows: